pandio-com/code-samples/python/simple-producer-consumer/README.md

 # Simple Producer and Consumer

 Simple Pulsar producer and consumer in Python.
+Versions `3.5` through `3.8` are supported.

 Update `consumer.py` and `producer.py` and add your `pulsarURL` and `pulsarJWT` as provided in the Pandio UI on your cluster details page.